Irish Mythology: Dive into its Finest Legends and Tales

 Irish Mythology

-Alan Dundes was a folklorist; he was the one who defined the study of myths as a sacred narrative.
-Dundes believed so because mythology narrated the precise evolution of the world and humanity to what they became today.
-More accurately, Dundes stated that those sacred narratives were a direct definition of how the world viewed cultures.
-Mythology explains different aspects of the world as well as the social and psychological practices.
+Alan Dundes was a folklorist who defined the study of myths as a sacred narrative.
+He believed so because mythology narrated the precise evolution of the world and humanity to what they became today.
+More accurately, Dundes stated that those sacred narratives directly defined how the world viewed cultures.
+Mythology explains different aspects of the world and social and psychological practices.

-On the other hand, a scholar once described mythology as a presentation of ideas in a narrative form while others referred to mythology differently.
-Thus, the word mythology can actually refer to a lot of different meanings, depending on your perspectives and culture.
+On the other hand, some scholars once described mythology as a presentation of ideas in narrative form, while others referred to mythology differently.
+Thus, mythology can have many meanings depending on your perspective and culture.
 Nonetheless, how you define mythology does not change its significance in tales telling and unfolding the history of cultures.

-Every culture certainly has its own myths and legends.
-However, Ireland is one of the most popular countries when it comes to that part.
-The Irish mythology has always been an interesting one.
-It is full of popular stories and ancient tales that people around the world still narrate to this very day.
+Every culture certainly has its myths and legends.
+However, Ireland is one of the most popular countries in art.
+Irish mythology has always been interesting.
+It is full of famous stories and ancient tales that people worldwide still narrate to this very day.
 Interestingly, Irish mythology also contains four different cycles.
-These cycles are the Mythology cycle, the Fenian cycle, the Kings’ cycle or the Historical cycle, and the Ulster cycle.
+These cycles are the Mythology cycle, Fenian cycle, Kings’ or Historical cycle, and Ulster cycle.

-Each cycle of them embraces a wide range of characters and stories.
-Besides, every cycle of them has a certain theme.
-They also refer to different eras; each cycle includes the characters and tales of a certain period.
-Shortly, we will get to the precise details of each cycle and learn about the stories and characters they hold.
-Above and beyond, we will introduce you to the most popular tales, warriors, races, and gods of the Irish mythology.
+Each cycle embraces a wide range of characters and stories and has a specific theme.
+They also refer to different eras; each cycle includes the characters and tales of a particular period.
+Shortly, we will get to the precise details of each cycle and learn about the stories and characters they contain.
+Above and beyond, we will introduce you to Irish mythology’s most famous tales, warriors, races, and gods.

-Before going into further details, it is important to know that these cycles did not belong to the mythology itself.
-In fact, they were methods that researchers and folklorists used to make analyzing each era easier.
-Thus, they had to divide the characters and the stories into those four different sections.
+Before going into further details, it is essential to know that these cycles did not belong to the mythology itself.
+They were methods that researchers and folklorists used to make analyzing each era easier.
+Thus, they had to divide the characters and stories into four sections.

 Mythological Cycle

 The mythological cycle is the first one in the cycles of the Irish mythology.
 This cycle is the section that revolves around tales of gods and other myths.
-It is definitely a major cycle, for it embraces a wide array of significant legends and stories.
+It is a major cycle, embracing many significant legends and stories.
 Specifically, the mythology cycle includes all of the tales that, supposedly, were told by the Tuatha De Danann.
 The latter was a race in the ancient Irish who made up most of the stories of this cycle -we will get into more details about them later-.

 Going back to the mythology cycle, the characters of this cycle were formerly gods that ancient Irish people believed in.
-This era in which the cycle is set belongs to that time where Christianity had not arrived in Ireland for so long.
-However, all of those beliefs that had a connection with gods were not as portrayed, according to some scholars.
+This era in which the cycle is set belongs to when Christianity had not arrived in Ireland for so long.
+However, according to some scholars, all those beliefs connected with gods were not as portrayed.

-Those scholars actually believe that the characters people believed to be gods were more of godlike characters rather than actual gods.
-Some sources claim that the reason scholars stated that goes back to their beliefs as Christians.
+Those scholars believe that the characters people believed to be gods were more godlike characters rather than actual gods.
+Some sources claim that the reason scholars stated goes back to their Christian beliefs.

 Known Stories of the Mythology Cycle

-The cycle includes lots of works, including verse texts and prose tales.
+The cycle includes many works, including verse texts and prose tales.
 One of those works was The Book of Invasions.
-There are also a lot of romances that this cycle holds within, but some sources claim that these tales date to some modern times.
+This cycle contains many romances, but some sources claim that these tales date to modern times.
 Some of these stories were Cath Maige Tuired and The Fate of the Children of Tuireann.
-Other stories that the mythological cycles include people transmitted them orally through the years.
+Other stories in the mythological cycles involve people transmitting them orally through the years.

-Folk-tales are what researchers call these stories; they belong to an age that was long before the mortal men ruled over Ireland.
-The mortal men were actually races, including the Milesians and their descendants.
-The Children of Lir is another popular tale in the Irish mythology; it also falls into the mythological cycle along with The Dream of Aengus and Wooing of Etain.
+Folk tales are what researchers call these stories; they belong to an age that was long before the mortal men ruled over Ireland.
+The mortal men were races, including the Milesians and their descendants.
+The Children of Lir is another famous tale in Irish mythology; it also falls into the mythological cycle along with The Dream of Aengus and Wooing of Etain.

 Ulster Cycle

-Historians had controversial opinions when it comes to this specific cycle.
+Historians have controversial opinions when it comes to this specific cycle.
 Some of them believed that the cycle is of a historical category as the events of it took place during the time of Christ.
-Others believed that the cycle is chastely legendary and untrue.
+Others thought that the cycle was chastely legendary and untrue.

 Like any cycle, the Ulster cycle includes many stories.
-One of the most important stories is the Cattle Raid of Cooley.
-It is a tale in which Queen Connacht Medb and Ailill, her husband, started a war against Ulaid.
+One of the most important stories is the Cattle Raid of Cooley, in which Queen Connacht Medb and Ailill, her husband, started a war against Ulaid.
 Above and beyond, Deirdre of the Sorrows is another significant story of this cycle.
 It is a story about the most beautiful woman in Ireland who died after setting examples of lust and love.

 Fenian Cycle

-This cycle has more than one name, including the Fenian cycle, Finn Cycle, and some people refer to it as Finnian tales.
-This cycle is one of the most significant ones in the Irish mythology.
+This cycle has multiple names, including the Fenian and Finn Cycle, and some people call it Finnian tales.
+It is one of the most significant ones in Irish mythology.
 It revolves around superheroes and warriors of ancient Ireland.
-Some people confuse between this cycle and the Ulster cycle due to the similarities they share between the worlds they evoke.
+Some people confuse this cycle with the Ulster cycle due to the similarities between the worlds they evoke.
 The Fenian cycle also exists in the mythology of Scotland.
-However, in the Irish mythology, it takes place in the 3rd century.
+However, Irish mythology takes place in the 3rd century.

-On the other hand, the tales of the Fenian cycle tend to be more of romantic ones rather than epic.
-That is exactly the difference between the stories of this cycle and those of the Ulster’s one.
+On the other hand, the tales of the Fenian cycle tend to be more romantic ones rather than epic.
+That is precisely the difference between the stories of this cycle and those of the Ulster one.
 Most of the stories and legends of this cycle revolve around plots of warriors and heroes who spend their time fighting and hunting.
 They also embark on journeys and adventures in the world of spirits.

-Unlike the mythological cycle, this cycle is not very concerned with gods and ritual beliefs.
-However, this era was all about people and races who worshipped heroes rather than gods or any other divine form.
+Unlike the mythological cycle, this cycle is not concerned with gods and ritual beliefs.
+However, this era was all about people and races worshipping heroes rather than gods or any other divine form.

 The Story Behind the Different Names of the Fenian Cycle

 The Fenian cycle embraces more than a few stories about legendary warriors and superheroes.
-The most important story of this cycle is the tale of Fionn mac Cumhall or Finn MacCool.
+The most important story is the tale of Fionn Mac Cumhall or Finn MacCool.
 The different derivatives of the cycle’s name also come from Finn’s or Fionn’s name.
-He was a legendary warrior in the Irish mythology.
+He was a legendary warrior in Irish mythology.

-The Irish mythology provides us with a pool of tales and stories, so some of them would surely fall into this cycle.
-The Fenian cycle is full of stories that almost all of them revolve around different tales of the invincible warrior, Fionn mac Cumhall.
+Irish mythology provides us with tales and stories, so some would fall into this cycle.
+The Fenian cycle is complete; all revolve around tales of the invincible warrior, Fionn mac Cumhall.

-One of those famous stories that fall in this cycle is Salmon of Wisdom.
-This story is about Fionn’s challenges to become the leader of the Clan Bascna.
+Salmon of Wisdom is one of the famous stories in this cycle.
+It is about Fionn’s challenges to become the leader of the Clan Bascna.
 You will get to the descriptive details about this tale in a later section.
 The other two famous tales that this cycle embraces are The Pursuit of Diarmuid and Gráinne and Oisín in Tír na nÓg.

 Kings’ Cycle

-Historians refer to this cycle as either the King’s cycle or the Historical Cycle.
+Historians refer to this cycle as either the King’s or Historical Cycles.
 The tales of this cycle seem to belong to the medieval period.
-Thus, it is full of tales that are very significant in the Irish mythology.
+Thus, it is full of very significant stories in Irish mythology.
 Bards existed in Ireland during that very same period.
-Bards were actually professional poets who served kings and families.
+Bards were professional poets who served kings and families.
 Some tend to refer to those bards as Court Poets.
-They were also good at recording the history of those people they served to remain memorable throughout the years.
+They were also good at recording the history of the people they served to remain memorable throughout the years.

-Actually, a lot of sources claim that those bards were the reason the fourth cycle exists.
+Many sources claim that those bards were the reason the fourth cycle exists.
 That is because all of the cycle’s tales belonged solely to them.
-They wrote poems that narrated the history and combined it with some mythological tales, resulting in even more interesting stories.
+They wrote poems that narrated the history and combined it with mythological tales, resulting in even more exciting stories.

-Well, the Irish mythology may consist of four different cycles and each of them embraces tons of tales and characters.
-The characters of the Irish mythology had their own origins as well.
-These races descended for many generations and resulted in a long history of Ireland.
-The most popular group of folks that the Irish mythology keeps telling their tales over and over are the following: the Tuatha De Danann, the Fomorians, the Gaels, and the Milesians.
+Irish mythology may have four cycles, each embracing many tales and characters.
+The characters of Irish mythology have their origins as well.
+These races descended for many generations, resulting in Ireland’s long history.
+The most popular group of folks that Irish mythology keeps telling their tales over and over are the Tuatha De Danann, the Fomorians, the Gaels, and the Milesians.

 The Tuatha De Danann

 So, who exactly was the Tuatha De Danann?
 They were a group of people who possessed supernatural and magical powers.
-This race existed in ancient Ireland for a specified span of time.
-They were a representation of the ancient folks who lived before Christianity rushed to the borders of Ireland.
+This race existed in ancient Ireland for a specified period.
+They represented the ancient folks who lived before Christianity rushed to the borders of Ireland.

 However, what exactly happened to them remains ambiguous.
 Most of them disappeared when other races managed to take over.
-Heading to the etymology of the name, the literal meaning of the Tuatha de Danann is the Tribe of the God.
-More precisely, the God they refer to in the name of the race, a goddess actually, was Danu or Dana.
+Regarding the etymology of the name, the literal meaning of the Tuatha de Danann is the Tribe of the God.
+More precisely, the God they refer to in the race’s name, a goddess, was Danu or Dana.

 The Origin of the Tuatha de Danann

-To get to the point, they were a leading race in the Irish mythology.
-The Tuatha de Danann has also descended from races that were equally prominent, such as the Nemeds.
-The Nemeds existed long before the Tuatha de Danann did and they were the rulers of Ireland.
+To get to the point, they were a leading race in Irish mythology.
+The Tuatha de Danann has also descended from equally prominent races, such as the Nemeds.
+The Nemeds existed long before the Tuatha de Danann did and were Ireland’s rulers.

-This conclusion was reached, for both races happened to come from the same cities.
-In other words, they shared the same origin and hometown.
+This conclusion was reached, for both races came from the same cities.
+In other words, they shared their exact origin and hometown.
 Those cities were Falias, Gorias, Murias, and Finias.
-Each city of them existed in Northern Ireland and they all happen to be homes to the Tuatha de Danann and the Nemeds.
+Each city existed in Northern Ireland, and all happened to be home to the Tuatha de Danann and the Nemeds.

 The Battle against the Fomorians

-When the Tuatha de Danann arrived in Ireland for the very first time, Nuada was their king.
-However, they got into a battle against the Fomorians and their king died.
+When the Tuatha de Danann arrived in Ireland for the first time, Nuada was their king.
+However, they fought against the Fomorians, and their king died.
 The king of the Fomorians, Balor, was the murderer of Nuada.
-He had super powerful eyes which he used to poison the other king.
+He had super-powerful eyes, which he used to poison the other king.
 For revenge, Lugh slew Balor, for he was the champion of the Tuatha De Danann.
-Thus, he deserved to take over the kingship of his own race, so he became a king himself.
+Thus, he deserved to take over the kingship of his race, so he became a king.

 Their Disappearance

-The literature of the Irish mythology claims that the Tuatha de Danann originally belonged to the Sidhe -pronounced as Shee-.
+The literature of Irish mythology claims that the Tuatha de Danann originally belonged to the Sidhe -pronounced as Shee-.
 It was a place where the fairies lived.
 Thus, they disappeared for good.
-Conversely, they did not die, but they actually made appearances in other tales.
-They even occasionally appeared in tales that belonged to different cycles; worlds different from theirs.
+Conversely, they did not die but appeared in other tales.
+They even occasionally appeared in tales that belonged to different cycles, worlds different from theirs.

-The literature states that they hid through a fairy mist; this mist worked as a cloak where nobody can see them when passing near their fairy mounds, the sidhe.
-What actually proves the point of cloaking and not dying is that they were guests in many significant tales.
+The literature states that they hid through a fairy mist; this mist worked as a cloak where nobody could see them when passing near their fairy mounds, the side.
+What proves the point of cloaking and not dying is that they were guests in many significant tales.
 For example, Lugh, the champion, appeared to Cuchulainn, the Ulster hero, as a divine father.
-Above and beyond, Morrigan, a Tuatha de Danann figure, appeared to him as Nemesis.
+Above and beyond, Morrigan, a Tuatha de Danann figure, seemed to him as Nemesis.

 The Fomorians

-They are another supernatural race that existed in the Irish mythology.
-The tales usually depict them as hostile creatures that live in either the waters or underground.
+They are another supernatural race that existed in Irish mythology.
+The tales usually depict them as hostile creatures living in the waters or underground.
 However, literature later portrayed them as giant beings and sea raiders.

 The Fomorians have been around since the beginning of time.
-The first settlers of Ireland were actually enemies of the Fomorians.
-They were also opponents of the Tuatha de Danann that they went into battles against one another.
-Surprisingly, both races were enemies yet they shared relations and connections, making it hard to name their relationship with one another.
-In fact, members of both races married one another and had children together who belonged to the two of them.
+The first settlers of Ireland were enemies of the Fomorians.
+They were also opponents of the Tuatha de Danann and went into battles against one another.
+Surprisingly, both races were enemies yet shared relations and connections, making it hard to name their relationship.
+Members of both races married one another and had children together who belonged to the two of them.

-Just like the Tuatha De Danann, historians claim that the Fomorians were godlike creatures as well.
-However, they, unlike their counterpart race, presented powers of destruction and harm.
+Historians claim that the Fomorians were godlike creatures like the Tuatha De Danann.
+However, unlike their counterpart race, they presented powers of destruction and harm.
 They were a pure representation of death, disfigurement, chaos, darkness, and scarcity.

-No wonder the Fomorians were enemies of a lot of settlers, according to the Irish mythology.
-Some sources suggest that there is a reason behind the hostility of the Fomorians.
-It probably was the fact that they ascend from a group of gods who a newer group exiled for good.
+According to Irish mythology, the Fomorians were enemies of many settlers.
+Some sources suggest that there was a reason behind the Fomorians’ hostility.
+It probably was that they ascended from a group of gods whom a newer group exiled for good.

 The Etymology of the Word Fomorians

 The Fomorians were not only a race in the Irish mythology.
-There had always been counter opinions about them and the meaning of their name.
-There have been a lot of controversial opinions around the meaning of the name, Fomorians.
+There had always been counter-opinions about them and the meaning of their name.
+There have been a lot of controversial opinions about the meaning of the name Fomorians.

 The name has two different parts.
-The first part, which is Fo, is the only part that scholars and researchers agree upon.
+The first part, Fo, is the only part that scholars and researchers agree upon.
 Fo is an Old Irish word that means lower, below, or under.
-Here comes the debate, it was all about the second part of the name, which is “morians.”
-A lot of suggestions had popped up when it came to explaining the second part of the word.
+Here comes the debate about the second part of the name, “morians.”
+Many suggestions had popped up when explaining the second part of the word.

 Suggestions of the Irish Writers and Scholars

-• The Medieval Irish writers claimed that the word comes from the Old Irish mur which means the sea.
-This proclaims that if that first suggestion was right, the whole word would mean “The Undersea Beings.”
+• The Medieval Irish writers claimed that the word comes from the Old Irish mur, which means the sea.
+This proclaims that if that first suggestion were right, the whole word would mean “The Undersea Beings.”
 Scholars shared agreements upon this specific suggestion.
-That is because the Irish mythology has always depicted them as sea raiders or creatures that live under the sea.
+Irish mythology has always depicted them as sea raiders or creatures that live under the sea.

 • The second suggestion declared that the second part of the word derives from the Old Irish, mor, which means great or big.
-That suggestion would give the whole word a new meaning, which is “the big underworld” or it could be “the giants of the underworld.”
+That suggestion would give the whole word a new meaning: “the big underworld” or “the giants of the underworld.”

-• Scholars have been supporting the third suggestion more than the other ones.
+• Scholars have supported the third suggestion more than the others.
 The third claims that the second part of the word comes from a hypothetical Old Irish term.
 This term supposedly means a demon or a ghost.
-It is also found in the name Morrigan and its English equivalent is the word mare.
+It is also found in the name Morrigan, and its English equivalent is the word mare.
 Subsequently, the whole word would mean “demons of the underworld.”

 Their Outer Appearances

-The Irish mythology can be a bit confusing when it comes to the description of races and characters.
+Irish mythology can be confusing in terms of the description of races and characters.
 The Book of the Dun Cow dates back to the 11th century.
-It contains a text that gives a brief explanation of how the Fomorians looked like.
+It contains a text that briefly explains what the Fomorians looked like.
 This text claims that they had a head of a goat and a body of a human.
-Other sources claimed that they had only one arm, one leg, and one eye.
+Other sources claimed they had only one arm, leg, and eye.

 Conversely, some of them had beautiful appearances, including the character Elatha, the father of Bres.
-He had an attractive appearance.
-Different sources stated that they were actually aquatic people; they belonged to the sea.
+He was attractive.
+Different sources stated that they were aquatic people; they belonged to the sea.

 Battles between the Fomorians and the Nemeds

-The Irish mythology narrated lots of battles between its races.
-This one was a significant combat of the Irish mythology.
+Irish mythology narrates many battles between its races.
+This one was a significant combat.
 The Nemeds were the ancestors of the Tuatha de Danann.
-They arrived in Ireland when it was almost empty and most of its people had died.
-Their death was because of the Fomorians, but others just died due to other factors.
+They arrived in Ireland when it was almost empty, and most of its people had died.
+Some died because of the Fomorians, but others died due to other factors.

-Anyhow, as soon as the Nemeds arrived, the Fomorians started attacking them.
+As soon as the Nemeds arrived, the Fomorians started attacking them.
 They went into several battles against one another.
-Later, the Nemeds managed to defeat them and kill their kings as well, Sengann, and Gann.
+Later, the Nemeds defeated them and killed their kings, Sengann and Gann.
 However, the Fomorians seemed immortal, for another two leaders showed up, Conand and Morc.

 The king of the Nemeds, unfortunately, passed away.
 Right after that, the two kings of the Fomorians enslaved the Nemeds.
-But it was not so long before the son of the deceased king of the Nemeds came into the picture.
+But it was not long before the son of the deceased king of the Nemeds came into the picture.
 His name was Fergus Lethderg.
-He made a big army in which he used in destroying the huge tower of Conand’s.
+He made a giant army to destroy the massive Conand tower.

 However, Morc, the other Fomorian king, attacked the Nemeds with his fleet.
-Both sides witnessed a great number of casualties.
-There were a number of survivors, but not all of them made it as well.
-The sea drowned most of them, but some of the Nemeds survived and they fled to different parts around the world.
+Both sides witnessed a significant number of casualties.
+Several survivors survived, but not all of them made it.
+The sea drowned most of them, but some Nemeds survived and fled to different parts of the world.

 Battles against the Tuatha De Danann

-According to the Irish mythology, the Fomorians had always been betrayals.
+According to Irish mythology, the Fomorians have always been betrayed.
 They went into battles against almost every race of the Irish mythology.
 The Tuatha De Danann were the successors of the Nemeds.
 They arrived in Ireland and took over after the Battle of Mag Tuired.
 Nuada was the king of the first Tuatha De Danann who arrived in Ireland.
-He lost an arm during their battle, so Bres, who was half-Fomorian and half-Tuatha De Danann, received the kingship instead.
+He lost an arm during their battle, so Bres, half-Fomorian and half-Tuatha De Danann, received the kingship instead.

-According to what the Irish mythology claims, Bres was very beautiful in spite of being partially a Fomorian.
+According to what the Irish mythology claims, Bres was outstanding despite being partially a Fomorian.
 However, his Fomorian part seemed to take over, for he, as a king, enslaved the Tuatha de Danann.
 This enslavement was negligence to his duties as a king.
-Thus, he lost his authority and Nuada became the king again and tried to resist the Fomorians’ oppression.
+Thus, he lost his authority, and Nuada became the king again and tried to resist the Fomorians’ oppression.

-Previously, we mentioned that the two races shared an ambiguous relation.
-In fact, people from both races married and had children together.
+Previously, we mentioned that the two races shared an ambiguous relationship.
+People from both races married and had children together.
 The evidence is clear since Bres himself was a result of such intermarriage.
 Going back to the war they prepared, Lugh was the champion of the Tuatha De Danann.
-He decided to lead the army in this battle and he was the one who killed Balor.
+He decided to lead the army in this battle, and he killed Balor.

-The Irish mythology seems to be full of surprises, for Lugh was Balor’s own grandson.
-In the Irish mythology, Balor knew through a prophecy that he would die by his grandson.
-Thus, Balor had to lock his daughter, Ethniu, in a glass tower, so she would never meet a man or conceive.
+The Irish mythology seems to be full of surprises, for Lugh was Balor’s grandson.
+In Irish mythology, Balor knew through a prophecy that he would die by his grandson.
+Thus, Balor had to lock his daughter, Ethniu, in a glass tower so she would never meet a man or conceive.

 The Second Battle of Mag Tuired

-As Lugh became an adult, Nuada gave him access to his court as well as command over the army.
-He led the army of the Tuatha De Danann and, on the other side, Balor led his army.
+As Lugh became an adult, Nuada gave him access to his court and command over the army.
+He led the army of the Tuatha De Danann’s army, and Balor led his army on the other side.
 Balor managed to kill Nuada during the battle with his poisonous eyes.
-Lugh took revenge by killing Balor, his own grandfather, on his own.
+Lugh took revenge by killing Balor, his grandfather, on his own.
 Lugh succeeded in defeating the army of the Fomorians and killing their king.
 Afterwards, they turned back to the sea and the undergrounds for good.

 The Gaels

-The Gaels is another race that the Irish mythology keeps mentioning throughout its legends and tales.
-Some sources claim that the Gaels originally come from Central Asia who entered Old Europe long centuries ago.
+The Gaels are another race that Irish mythology keeps mentioning throughout its legends and tales.
+Some sources claim that the Gaels originally came from Central Asia and entered Old Europe centuries ago.
 Those people, the Gaels, sailed to Ireland and, like any other race, went into a battle against an opponent race.
 This time, it was the Gaels against the Tuatha De Danann.

-The battle was witchery and Ireland worshipped the goddess of the land, Eriu, by that time.
-That goddess promised the Gaels to own the land of Ireland as long as they keep on praising her.
+The battle was witchery, and Ireland worshipped the goddess of the land, Eriu, by that time.
+That goddess promised the Gaels to own the land of Ireland as long as they kept praising her.
 That was the time when the Tuatha De Danann went underground forever.
-The two races agreed on dividing the land between both of them.
-The Tuatha De Danann accepted taking the below world while the Gaels took the world above and they ruled Ireland for so long after that.
+The two races agreed to divide the land between them.
+The Tuatha De Danann accepted taking the below world while the Gaels took the world above and ruled Ireland for so long after that.

 The Milesians

-Since the Irish mythology is an ocean of interesting tales, things can get puzzling so often.
-The Milesians is also a race that the Irish mythology mentioned more than a few times.
-According to the Irish mythology, they happen to be the successors of the Gaels.
+Since Irish mythology is an ocean of exciting tales, things can get puzzling often.
+The Milesians are also a race that Irish mythology has mentioned more than a few times.
+According to Irish mythology, they happen to be the successors of the Gaels.
 The Milesians were the final race that inhabited Ireland; they remained so for a long time.
-In point of fact, they are the ones who represent the Irish people.
+They represent the Irish people.

 Invading Ireland for Revenge

-Ith was one of the Milesians, or Gaels by that time.
+It was one of the Milesians, or Gaels, by that time.
 He sailed to Ireland with a group of men and met the three kings of Ireland by that time.
 They were Mac Cecht, Mac Greine, and Mac Cuill.
 All of them were members of the Tuatha De Danann.
 They were also the ruler of Ireland.

-Out of the blue, unknown attackers slaughter Ith, escorting his men to return back to where they came from.
+Out of the blue, unknown attackers slaughtered Ith, escorting his men back to where they came from.
 After that incident, the sons of Ith’s brother wanted to avenge the death of their uncle.
-As a consequence, they invaded the lands of Ireland and battled to take over it.
-They went into a battle against the residents of Ireland, which were the Tuatha De Danann by that time.
-They wanted to build up their own royal capital under the name of Tara.
+As a consequence, they invaded the lands of Ireland and battled to take over them.
+They went into a battle against the residents of Ireland, who were the Tuatha De Danann by that time.
+They wanted to build up their royal capital under the name of Tara.

 Naming their Royal Capital

-Tara was the name that the Milesians chose for the land they owned.
-However, on their way to their land, they met three women, Fodla, Eriu, and Banba.
+The Milesians chose Tara for the land they owned.
+However, on their way to their land, they met three women: Fodla, Eriu, and Banba.
 They were the wives of the three kings of Ireland.
-Besides, the Irish mythology claimed them to be a trio of land goddesses.
+Irish mythology claimed that they were a trio of land goddesses.

-Each one of those women convinced the Milesians to name the land after her own name if they wanted a good fortune.
-Amergin, one of the Milesians, did not dispute against the ladies; in fact, he seemed to believe in what the goddesses claimed.
+Each one of those women convinced the Milesians to name the land after her name if they wanted good fortune.
+Amergin, one of the Milesians, did not dispute against the ladies; he seemed to believe in what the goddesses claimed.

 Upon Reaching the Royal Capital

-When the Milesians arrived at Tara, they met the three kings who refused to share the kingship of the land and asked the Milesians or the Gaels to stay nine waves away from the land.
-The Milesians agreed and they shipped away; however, the Tuatha De Danann wanted to make sure they would not sail back to the land.
+When the Milesians arrived at Tara, they met the three kings, who refused to share the kingship of the land and asked the Milesians or the Gaels to stay nine waves away from it.
+The Milesians agreed and shipped away; however, the Tuatha De Danann wanted to ensure they would not sail back to the land.

-Subsequently, they invoked a storm, so they stay as far from the land as possible.
-However, Amergin managed to stop the storm and returned back to the land.
-That was when the two parties decided to divide the land between both of them.
+Subsequently, they invoked a storm to stay as far from the land as possible.
+However, Amergin managed to stop the storm and returned to the land.
+That was when the two parties decided to divide the land between them.

 Eventually, mythology is all about legends and tales.
 To be more precise, tales and legendary myths seem to be what people enjoy the most.
-Some of them were true while other tales were only the production of some creative writers.
-However, mythology plays a great role in shaping up the way people think and behave.
+Some of them were true, while other tales were only the production of some creative writers.
+However, mythology plays a significant role in shaping how people think and behave.
 Since it is also highly related to gods and goddesses, it can take a toll on what people believe in.

-Years, centuries actually, pass by and people start unaware of whether what they believe in is true or a myth.
+For years and centuries, people have been unaware of whether what they believe in is genuine or a myth.
 The Irish mythology is no exception.
-It impacted the culture of Ireland in so many ways with the tales that people keep narrating until this very day.
+It impacted the culture of Ireland in so many ways, with the tales that people keep narrating to this day.

-Some of those Irish tales happen to be popular around the world and not only in Ireland.
-Seemingly, the Irish mythology is quite fascinating that it piqued the interest of the whole world.
+Some of those Irish tales are popular worldwide, not only in Ireland.
+Seemingly, Irish mythology is quite fascinating in that it has piqued the interest of the whole world.
 These tales include the tragedy of the Children of Lir and the Leprechauns.
-Those two tales along with many others have been a benchmark in the Irish mythology.
-Keep on reading if you wish to learn about the top legends of the Irish mythology.
+Those two tales and many others have been benchmarks in Irish mythology.
+Keep reading if you want to learn about Irish mythology’s top legends.

 THE TRAGEDY OF THE CHILDREN OF LIR